Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 What if the deceased had more than £5,000 in Premium Bonds?

-If the deceased held more than £5,000 across all NS&I products (not just Premium Bonds), NS&I will require a grant of probate before releasing the funds.
-You will need to apply to the Probate Registry — either through the government’s online service at gov.uk/applying-for-probate or through a solicitor.
-NS&I will not release the money or close the bonds until probate is granted.
+If the deceased held more than £5,000 across all NS&I products (not just Premium Bonds), NS&I requires a grant of representation before releasing the funds.
+You apply to the Probate Registry – through the government’s online service at gov.uk/applying-for-probate or via a solicitor.
+NS&I will not release the money until the grant is in place.
+The bonds stay in the prize draw during this period, up to the 12-month limit from the date of death, so there is no penalty to the estate from the time probate takes, provided the window has not expired.

 How do I find out if someone had Premium Bonds?